CommunityCube/debian-autoscript/README.md

 <!-- this part needs to be refactored by someone that does know the current state of building process -->
 There are 2 ways to join to CommunityCube network

-# 1. Setup CommunityCube software on Physical/Virtual machine.
+### 1. Setup CommunityCube software on Physical/Virtual machine.
-# 2. Setup CommunityCube software on Odroid XU3/XU4/C1+/C2
+### 2. Setup CommunityCube software on Odroid XU3/XU4/C1+/C2

-Here are the steps to setup on Physical/Virtual machine.
+## Steps to setup on Physical/Virtual machine.

-# Step 1: Checking requirements
+### Step 1: Checking requirements

 Your Physical/Virtual machine need to meet the minimum requirements: